gothinkster/realworld/apps/documentation/docs/specs/frontend-specs/templates.md

 #### Authenticated user

-If user is logged in the header includes links to:
+If a user is logged in, then the header should include links to:

 - the home page
 - the new article page